 Today, the ruins of the Smyrna marketplace are nestled within just a few city blocks of Izmir.
 You can walk the beautiful arches of the market place and see the towering columns that would have hemmed in the market.
 It has been through earthquakes, fires, and war, but still, this site of early Christianity stands.

 Pergamum, the third church of the Revelation, is the last coastal city on the list, a further sixty-odd mile up the coast from Smyrna.
 In the first century, Pergamum was the principal city of the Roman empire, and some of its ruins still stand on a hill overlooking the town of Bergama.
 Most striking of all is a steep theater built into the side of a cliff.

 Pergamum also had a large temple to Zeus that even today is a fantastic sight to see.
 The Asclepion of Pergamum was the most famous medical center in the world in the city’s heyday.
 At its height, Pergamum was only a little smaller than Ephesus, with around 200,000 inhabitants by the second century.

 Today, Bergama spreads out in the valley below the hills of ancient Pergamum.
-There is a part of the city that is older with more narrow, cobbled streets and a more modern area of the town.
-Today, there are no Christian churches active in Bergama, but there are a few Christians spread through the area.
+There is a part of the older city with more narrow, cobbled streets and a more modern area of the town.
+Today, there are no Christian churches active in Bergama, but few Christians spread through the area.